yongzx/yongzx/content/post/post-senseBERT/index.md

 ## One-Sentence Summary
 Levine et al. (2020)[^1] created SenseBERT &mdash; BERT that learns word sense information &mdash; by training the BERT model with augmented input embeddings to predict the masked words and their WordNet supersenses.

-[^1]: Levine, Yoav, et al. (2020).
-SenseBERT: Driving Some Sense into BERT.
-Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+[^1]: Levine, Y., Dagan, L., Ram, O., Padnos, D., Sharir, O., Shalev-Shwartz, S., Shashua, A., Shoham, Y. (2020). *SenseBERT: Driving Some Sense into BERT.* Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
 ---

 ## Introduction